ferasboulala/ferasboulala.github.io/about.md

 permalink: /about/
 ---

-I am a software engineer that has a passion for algorithmics and discrete mathematics.
+I am a software engineer that has a passion for algorithmics, discrete mathematics and general software engineering.

 ### Contact me